aeog2024/iiag/content/corporations/teva-pharmaceuticals/index.md

 Teva specializes primarily in generic drugs, but other business interests include branded-drugs, active pharmaceutical ingredients (APIs) and, to a lesser extent, contract manufacturing services and an out-licensing platform.

+In 2010, Teva acquired the German pharmaceutical company **Ratiopharm**.